Terry Dill

 Terrance Darby Dill (born May 13, 1939) is an American professional golfer who has competed on the PGA Tour, Champions Tour, and most recently, the European Seniors Tour.

+Career

-Dill won one tournament on the Senior PGA Tour (now Champions Tour), the 1992 Bank One Classic.
+Dill won one tournament on the Senior PGA Tour, the 1992 Bank One Classic.
 He also won the par-3 contest at the Masters Tournament.
+In 2006, he ran as a Republican for a Texas state house seat, but was defeated in the primary as he finished 4th out of five candidates with 756 votes or 12.4%.